 Having spent a decade reporting from the Formula One pit lane Lee now also covers rugby, football, and equestrian sport.
 She has made four racing drivers cry (mostly for positive reasons) – and earned a co-driver’s place in the World Rally Championship.

-Lee McKenzie reported from the Formula One pit-lane for both BBC, Sky and Channel 4 for a decade, as well as fronting coverage of practice sessions, and the F1 show on the BBC News Channel.
+Lee McKenzie reported from the Formula One pit-lane for both BBC, Sky and Channel 4 for a decade, as well as fronting coverage of practice sessions, Channel 4’s coverage of the W Series, and the F1 show on the BBC News Channel.
 She’s also presented coverage of international men’s and women’s football, the Olympics, rugby and equestrian sports.